 Talking therapies, which involve speaking to a trained professional, can help you explore your feelings.
 Another treatment option is antidepressants, which can be prescribed by your GP and taken alongside talking therapy or on their own.
 For information about antidepressants, visit NHS Choices.
 The type of treatment which suits you will depend on the severity of your symptoms and it’s recommended you speak with your GP to assess this.

 For mild cases of depression, treatment can often be through developing coping techniques, such as mindfulness, learning healthy thoughts patterns through CBT or making lifestyle changes, such as exercising, getting outdoors into nature, reducing alcohol intake and eating healthy.

-Many people with depression seek support, whether it’s through a mental health support service, speaking to someone through a helpline or getting one-to-one support, such as talking therapy, CBT, life coaching or creative therapies.
+Many people with depression seek support, whether it’s through a mental health support service, community support, speaking to someone through a helpline or getting one-to-one support, such as talking therapy, CBT, life coaching or creative therapies.
 Once you’ve decided on an option, it can help to prepare for getting the most out of your support.